m4xx101/official-blog-website/content/post/insta_hack.md

 ```

-Now two things you can do either get the IP address of following tunneled which is redirecting traffic to our localhots port 80, get ip by copy pasting the URL "*http://feb91dce.ngrok.io*" in terminal with ping command (without specifing protocol - https ):
+Now two things you can do either get the IP address of following tunneled which is redirecting traffic to our localhots port 80, get ip by copy-pasting the URL "*http://feb91dce.ngrok.io*" in the terminal with ping command (without specifing protocol - https ):

 ```shell
 root@m4xx:~# ping feb91dce.ngrok.io